nageswarao7/document-compare-intelligence/README.md

 - Model selection: Change the Gemini model (default: "gemini-2.5-pro-preview-03-25")
 - Temperature settings for AI responses

-## Troubleshooting

-**Error: "Google API key not found"**
-- Ensure you have created a `.env` file with your Google API key

-**Poor text extraction results**
-- The application uses two different PDF extraction methods.
-If one fails, try with different PDF files or pre-process the PDFs to ensure text is properly embedded.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.